ykawamura96/dotfiles-1/README.md

 Then, select `Configure Current Input Method -> Global Config -> Hotkey -> Trigger Input Method and change CTRL_SHIFT to Zenkakuhankaku`.

+- For GNOME (18.04 or newer)

+At `Settings -> Region & Language -> Input Sources`, add `Japanese (Mozc)` and remove `Japanese`.

+Then, push `Manage Installed Languages` button.

+Finally, you can change input sources by Zenkaku-hankaku key.

 ### Displaying System Load Indicator
 First, start `System Load Indicator` from `Search your computer` (ubuntu icon on the left side of desctop).